 After doing this, you will receive the following message, allowing you to record either "Keys" or "Commands":

-- Keys, will record any physical button presses you make on the console, WINGs, or USB keyboards.
+- Keys will record any physical button presses you make on the console, Wings, or USB keyboards.
+It will capture key presses, repeats, and releases, meaning press-and-hold commands can be captured.

-- Commands, will simply record the text being typed into the command-line.
+- Commands will record just the text being typed into the command-line.

-Therefore if you are simply recording a string of syntax, both Keys and Commands would record the same information.
+Therefore if you are simply recording a string of syntax, both Keys and Commands would record the same information, just in a different way.

 Commands is the pre-selected option, meaning if you press Enter, this will be chosen.